BLANK-TH/elevator-bot-resources/commands.md

 ### Good Job
 #### Command: `goodjob <user> [reason]` **OR** `gj <user> [reason]`
-Posts a image and message showing that you are congratualating the user you mentioned for doing a good job.
+Posts a image and message showing that you are congratulating the user you mentioned for doing a good job.

 ### Agree
 #### Command: `agree [user]`